chef/chef-oss-practices/governance.md

 The Chef OSS communities adhere to the following principles:

   - Open: All Chef software is open source.
-See repository guidelines and DCO information below.
+See [repository guidelines](../governance.md#repository-guidelines) and [DCO](../governance.md#dco) information below.
-  - Welcoming and respectful: See Code of Conduct below.
+  - Welcoming and respectful: See [Code of Conduct](../governance.md#code-of-conduct) below.
   - Transparent and accessible: Work and collaboration should be done in public.
-See team governance below.
+See [community groups](../governance.md#community-groups) below.
   - Benefit: Ideas and contributions are accepted according to their technical benefit and alignment with project objectives, scope, and design principles.

 ## Code of Conduct